nwlongnecker/nlongnecker-blog/blog/draft/equity-and-inclusion-roundtables.md

   * Were they diverse in some ways but not in others?
 * What factors influence who you trust?
 * Do you have ideas about how you can limit your own bias?

+### Study finds 75 percent of workplace harassment victims experienced retaliation when they spoke up
+This is a roundtable discussion to get us thinking a bit more about equity and inclusion.
+This is one of several duplicate sessions, there is no need to attend more than one.
+For more information about what this is all about, see this confluence page: https://vistaprint.atlassian.net/wiki/spaces/~192627428/pages/2443674093/Equity+and+Inclusion+Roundtables

+Feel free to forward this meeting to anyone else who may be interested.

+Agenda:
+* Safe space & ground rules for discussion
+  * **This topic can be deeply personal for some, so please be mindful of that and do not put anyone on the spot.
+Make space for folks to share if they want to, but avoid asking if they've experienced X or Y.**
+  * Additionally, everyone should feel free to turn their camera off at any point during the discussion.
+* Read the article: https://www.vox.com/identities/2017/10/15/16438750/weinstein-sexual-harassment-facts (10-15 mins)
+  * Please mute yourself and turn off your video while reading the article.
+When you have finished, turn your video on.
+* Discussion in breakout rooms (remainder)

+Discussion questions:
+* What comments or statistics from the article stood out to or surprised you most?
+* Do you think some of the statistics in the article speak to even larger problems?
+If so, which ones?
+For example, "75% of harassment victims experienced retaliation when they spoke up" might suggest that speaking up about other injustices could also risk retaliation.
+  * Do you think some might find it difficult to talk about things like discrimination, disabilities, and/or mental health in the workplace for similar reasons?
+* The article paints the picture that companies are primarily focused on avoiding legal liability to avoid the millions that sexual harassment allegations can cost.
+What else could companies be doing to avoid these costs?
+* The article mentioned that when harassment is specifically defined, the number of people who reported experiencing it increased from 25% to 60%.
+Why do you think that is?
+* This article is focused on the US, but do you think it could be representative of work environments in other countries as well?
+Why or why not?
+* This article was written before covid and the rise of remote work.
+How do you think remote work impacts workplace harassment and the issues described in this article?